 Hasbrouck Project Pre-feasibility Study

-The 2016 pre-feasibility study was prepared by a team of Qualified Persons headed by Mine Development Associates (MDA) of Reno, Nevada, and presents a technically simple -forward and economically robust project in a safe jurisdiction.
+The 2016 pre-feasibility study was prepared by a team of Qualified Persons headed by Mine Development Associates (MDA) of Reno, Nevada, and presents a technically simple and economically robust project in a safe jurisdiction.

 - 594,000 recoverable gold-equivalent ounces